Languages given by Finite Automata over the Unary Alphabet: The Nondeterministic Finite Automata Comparison Algorithm

 Assign to each prime $p_i$, the clauses $u_{(i-1) \cdot r+1}, \ldots, u_{i \cdot r}$.
 Intuitively, for each $i<s$, there will be a cycle of length $p_i$ which will explore all possible truth assignments to variables in the clauses assigned to $p_i$, and check whether they satisfy the corresponding clauses assigned.
 Consistency of truth assignments to variables across clauses assigned to different primes $p_i$ and $p_j$ will be checked using a cycle of size $p_i \cdot p_j$.
 Further details can be found below.

 Note that $r$ clauses have at most $3r$ literals, and thus the number of possible truth assignments to these literals is at most $2^{3r}$ with $2^{3r} \leq m \leq p_i$.
-Order these assignments in some way so that one can say $k$-th truth assignment etc.
+Order these assignments in some way so that one can say $k$-th truth assignment, starting with $k=0$.

 (1) For each $i<s$, form a cycle of length $p_i$.
 The $k$-th state (for $k<2^{3r}$) in this cycle is rejecting iff the $k$-th truth assignment to the $3r$ literals in the clauses assigned to $p_i$ satisfy all the clauses assigned to $p_i$.
 Note that if $k\geq 2^{3r}$, then the $k$-th state is accepting.